AnkitUmredkar/Advance_Flutter_Ch1/README.md

 # State Management
 ## What is State Management in Flutter :

-- ```State management in Dart and Flutter is all about managing the data that the app will render and how it will respond to user input.```
+- ```bash State management in Dart and Flutter is all about managing the data that the app will render and how it will respond to user input.```

 ##  State :
 - State is information that (1) can be read synchronously when the widget is built and (2) might change during the lifetime of the widget..